-DIANA F. CANTOR, 57, is a Partner of Alternative Investment Management, LLC, an independent privately-held investment management firm, a position she has held since January 2010.
-Prior to that, she was the co-founder and Managing Director of Hudson James Group LLC, a strategic advisory firm, a position she has held from February 2012 to December 2014.
+DIANA F. CANTOR, 58, is a Partner of Alternative Investment Management, LLC, an independent privately-held investment management firm, a position she has held since January 2010.
+She is also the co-founder and Managing Director of Hudson James Group LLC, a strategic advisory firm, a position she held from February 2012 to December 2014.
 Mrs. Cantor served as a Managing Director with New York Private Bank and Trust from January 2008 through December 2009, and from 1996 to 2007 she served as a Founder and Executive Director of the Virginia College Savings Plan, an independent agency of the Commonwealth of Virginia.
-Mrs. Cantor serves on the Board of Directors of Domino's Pizza, Inc., a U.S. based global pizza delivery company (she is Chair of its Audit Committee and a member of its Nominating and Corporate Governance Committee), and Media General, Inc., a provider of news, information and entertainment (she is Chairman of its Audit Committee and a member of its Nominating and Governance Committee).
-She is also Chairman of the Virginia Retirement System.
+Mrs. Cantor serves on the Board of Directors of Domino's Pizza, Inc., a global pizza restaurant chain and franchise pizza delivery company (she is Chairman of its Audit Committee and a member of its Nominating and Corporate Governance Committee), and Media General, Inc., a provider of news, information and entertainment (she is Chairman of its Audit Committee and a member of its Nominating and Governance Committee).
+She is also Vice Chairman and a Trustee of the Virginia Retirement System.
 Mrs. Cantor previously served as a director and member of the Audit Committee of Revlon, Inc., a global cosmetics company, from 2013 to 2015, and as a director of The Edelman Financial Group, Inc., a provider of investment advice, from 2011 to 2012.
 Mrs. Cantor is Chairman of the Finance Committee and a member of the Pension Investment Committee and has been a director since 2012.